tegowski/scDARTHEKcells/README.md

 # scDART in HEK293T cells

 ## **Overview**
 This contains information necessary for reproducing the identification of m<sup>6</sup>A. In this example, 300 APOBEC1-YTH and 300 APOBEC1-YTHmut expressing cells will be analyzed.
 Please replace all instances of $WORKDIR with path to your working directory.
+All code files should be downloaded to a directory $WORKDIR/software. $WORKDIR is the full path to the working directory being used for this analysis.
+Any instance of $WORKDIR present in code should either be defined as or replaced with the full path to the working directory.

 **Prerequisites**
 1) Download raw fastq files